RobertAhlin/rps-project2b/README.md

 - Easily navigate the website.
 - Play a game for fun.
 - Get an understanding the Rock, Paper, Scissors game.
-- Be able to enter cheat code to be to always win.
+- Be able to enter cheat code to be able to always win.

 ### <a id="strategy"></a>Strategy